The strain gap in a system of weakly and strongly interacting two-level systems: Discussion

 The two-TLS model was rigorously derived\cite{SS09} and thoroughly validated\cite{GS11,CBS14,CBS13} for the disordered lattices, which constitute a significant subclass of systems showing universality.
 At the same time, it provides an explanation for crucial aspects of the low temperature universality as are exhibited in both disordered and amorphous solids.
 Given the equivalence of the phenomenon as observed experimentally in all systems showing the low temperature universality\cite{YKMP86,LVP+98}, we believe it is plausible that the Hamiltonian in Eqs. (\ref{H-St}),(\ref{Jcutoff}) below describes the DOS of the low energy excitations in all amorphous solids.
 A direct way to check this possibility would be by detecting the existence of the strongly interacting TLSs, and comparing their DOS to our results here.
-This could be done at high energies using e.g. TeraHertz absorption and spectroscopy experiments\cite{PHC+13}, and at low energies using the recently acquired ability to study single TLSs via their interaction with phase qubits and with strain\cite{LMC+10,GPL+12}, which allows distinction between weakly and strongly interacting TLSs.
-Such verification of the applicability of our results to amorphous solids could give strong support to the general applicability of the Two-TLS model in describing the low temperature universality in glasses\cite{SS09}.
+Specifically, far from equilibrium one can suppress the gap of the S-TLSs at low energies, and consequently they will dominate in acoustic, and even in dielectric response.
+Indeed, in a recent experiment \cite{Liuqi21} fast bias sweeping of TLSs in amorphous silicon resulted in enhanced S-TLS DOS at low energies, and their dominant contribution to the dielectric response.
+Repeating such measurements in other amorphous materials, for dielectric and for acoustic responses, would allow the detection and characterization of weakly and strongly interacting TLSs in various amorphous solids.
+Other possible experimental verification of the applicability of the two-TLS model to amorphous systems, and specifically the detection of the strongly interacting TLSs, could be done at high energies using e.g. TeraHertz absorption and spectroscopy experiments\cite{PHC+13}, and at low energies using the recently acquired ability to study single TLSs via their interaction with phase qubits and with strain\cite{LMC+10,GPL+12,Bilmes21}, which allows distinction between weakly and strongly interacting TLSs.
+Such verification of the applicability of our results to amorphous solids could give strong support to the general applicability of the two-TLS model in describing the low temperature universality in glasses\cite{SS09}.
 It could also lead to an enhancement of our understanding of the microscopic nature of amorphous solids, and its relation to the detailed characteristization of the TLSs, and to the properties of amorphous solids at low temperatures.